activebridge/picnic-rails/README.md

 ### Sass

-The full list of Picinc variables can be found [here](/app/assets/stylesheets/picnic/_variables.scss).
+The full list of Picnic variables can be found [here](/app/assets/stylesheets/picnic/_variables.scss).
 You can override these by simply redefining the variable before the `@import` directive, e.g.:

 ```scss
 $picnic-deep: true;